mauroservienti/milestone.github.io/_posts/append-only.md

 ## Mauro, what are you talking about?

 Let's start by trying to define what append-only means.
-Generally speaking, an append-only model or approach is a scenario in which storing data is never achieved using `update` statements but only `insert` ones.
+Generally speaking, an append-only model or approach is a scenario in which persisting data is never achieved using `update` statements but only `insert` ones.

 A bank statement is something we have seen at least once.
 Banks never update statements; instead, they add data to represent money transactions or compensations.